California Alcohol and Drug Use Statistics

 The state of California has created laws and bills to provide access to substance abuse treatment services as well as to help prevent overdoses.

-Give our friendly rehab specialists a call at (800) 662-HELP (4357) today.
+Give our friendly rehab specialists a call at 800-926-9037 (Who Answers?) today.
 We’re open 24/7 to answer all of your questions about Stockton drug and alcohol rehabs, and can help you verify your insurance coverage.

 - Substance Abuse and Mental Health Services Administration.
 (2022).
 Behavioral Treatment Locator.